WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 https://youtu.be/2QW5DJiEJH4

-Give the video a watch, I did not have noise cancelling on in obs.
-My appologies for the background hum and the mic stand bumps.
+Give the video a watch, I did not have noise-cancelling on in obs.
+My apologies for the background hum and the mic stand bumps.
 I did my best to fix them up.

-## installation
+## Installation
 _How to install pyflyby for automatic python imports_

-pyflypy is hosted on pypi, so you can get it with pip.
+pyflyby is hosted on pypi, so you can get it with pip.
 I have had no issues installing it on 3.8+ so far.

 ``` bash
 pip install flybypy
 ```

-## configuration setup with stow
+## Configuration setup with stow
 _always stow your dotfiles_

-If you're going to configure any of your tools the first thing you should do is set it up with stow, seriously dont sleep on the stow.
+If you're going to configure any of your tools the first thing you should do is set it up with stow, seriously don't sleep on the stow.
 If you don't have stow installed or choose not to use stow you can skip this part.

 ``` bash